-Christian Eriksen: Ex Man United star collapses on pitch as Denmark friendly abandoned
+Christian Eriksen: Ex Man United Star Collapses on Pitch As Denmark Friendly Is Abandoned

-Christian Eriksen collapsed on the pitch during an international friendly between Denmark and Ukraine in Odense, sparking concern among players, staff and supporters.
+Christian Eriksen collapsed on the pitch during an international friendly between Denmark and Ukraine on June 7, 2026, sparking concern among players, staff and supporters.

-The former Manchester United and Tottenham Hotspur midfielder later regained consciousness and walked off the field.
+Thankfully, the former Manchester United and Tottenham Hotspur midfielder eventually regained consciousness and walked off the field at the Odense Stadium.

 Source: Getty Images